Azure/logicapps/azure-devops-sample/README.md

 ## DevOps

-You can view a sample of this project's pipelines in [Azure DevOps](https://dev.azure.com/liliankasem/Logic%20Apps%20v2%20Sample/_build?view=folders).

 ### ARM Deployment

 The `deploy` folder contains the ARM templates required to deploy all the required logic app resources.